tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - **Correct Answer:** Folklore
 - Shadow of the Colossus
 - ICO
-- Beyond Good ô Evil
+- Beyond Good & Evil

 ### Q: Which of these games was NOT a Nintendo Switch launch title in the United States?